timmyfpv/RH_Install-Manager/README.md

 1. Wizard install/update of RotorHazard server software:
     - Choose which version of RotorHazard to install
     - Preserves existing RotorHazard config file
-    - Backup of existing RH install
+    - Backup of existing RotorHazard install
     - Automatically performs much of the RotorHazard specific Pi setup steps
     - Automatically detects used Pi model and performs system setup accordingly